The Life of a Yellowstone Winterkeeper

 His primary task from December to March: keeping the park’s buildings free of snow by clearing snow from rooftops of lodges and cabins to prevent damage from the weight of Yellowstone’s prodigious snowfalls.
 Snowfall is highly variable.
 While the average is 150 inches (381 cm) a year, it is not uncommon for higher elevations to get twice that amount.

 That’s where Keys and his fellow winter caretakers come in.

-Now in his fourth winter season, the 30-year-old from Pennsylvania is a relative newbie to the ranks of winterkeepers, a tradition that dates to the park’s late 19th-century origins.
+2019 was his fourth winter season; the 30-year-old from Pennsylvania is a relative newbie to the ranks of winterkeepers, a tradition that dates to the park’s late 19th-century origins.
 His seasonal home is a cabin near Lake Yellowstone, where among other structures, he clears snow from Lake Hotel.
 The waterfront Colonial Revival beauty is one of the park’s most iconic lodgings.

 And yes, his work there elicits quips about the horror movie The Shining.
 But Keys says his world is really more akin to Disney’s Frozen.

 “This morning it was 22 below zero.
 When it’s that cold, you don’t move snow.
 Snow in Yellowstone is dry and fluffy.
 You can’t make a snowball with it.
 But it hardens when it’s really, really cold.
 So you wait until it sets up and you can cut it.”

 Temperatures in Yellowstone range from zero to 20°F (-20°C to -5°C) throughout the day.
 Sub-zero temperatures are common, especially at night and at higher elevations.
 The record low temperature is -66°F (-54°C).